cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 You can get a good overview of what CrypTool offers
 - within the online help (see "starting page"),
 - at the attached PDF presentation (title: "Cryptology with CrypTool") and
-- using the menu tree in appendix A.1 within the attached CrypTool script,
+- using the menu tree in appendix A.1 within the attached CrypTool book,
 - auf der Webseite des CrypTool-Portals unter "Documentation" -> "CT Function", http://www.cryptool.org/en/ctp-documentation-en/ctp-functions-en